OfficeDev/office-scripts-docs/docs/overview/script-storage.md

 # Office Scripts file storage and ownership

 Office Scripts are stored as **.osts** files in your OneDrive.
-The permissions of a script inside a workbook are limited to the permissions of that script's owner.
-The script **.osts** files carry whatever shared access and permissions that user's OneDrive allows.
+This allows your scripts to exist outside any particular workbook.
+Your OneDrive settings control the shared access and permissions for these script **.osts** files; independent of any Excel settings.

 ## File storage

 You Office Scripts are stored in your OneDrive.
 The **.osts** files are found in the **/Documents/Office Scripts/** folder.
 Any edits made these **.osts** files, such as renaming or deleting files, will be reflected in the Code Editor and Script Gallery.

-Scripts that are shared with one of your workbooks remain in the cloud and are not locally copied.
-The **Make a Copy** button of the Code Editor saves a separate, local copy of the script.Changes to the copy do not affect the original script.
+Scripts that are shared with one of your workbooks remain in the cloud and are not copied to any of your local or OneDrive folders.
+The **Make a Copy** button of the Code Editor saves a separate copy of the script in your OneDrive.
+Changes to the copy don't affect the original script.

 ### Script Folders